jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 therefore influences the quality of the audio stream (how many dropouts occur) and the overall delay (the longer the buffer, the higher the delay).

-You can set the jitter buffer size manually for your local client and the remote server.
+You can set the jitter buffer size manually for your local Client and the remote server.
 For the local jitter buffer, dropouts in the audio stream are indicated by the light below the jitter buffer size faders.
 If the light turns to red, a buffer overrun/underrun has taken place and the audio stream is interrupted.

 The jitter buffer setting is therefore a trade-off between audio quality and overall delay.

-If the Auto setting is enabled, the jitter buffers of your local client and the remote server are set automatically based on measurements of the network and sound card timing jitter.
+If the Auto setting is enabled, the jitter buffers of your local Client and the remote server are set automatically based on measurements of the network and sound card timing jitter.
 If the Auto check is enabled, the jitter buffer size faders are disabled (they cannot be moved with the mouse).

 ### Enable small network buffers